hillegass/BNRPersistence/README.markdown

 You'll also need to have /usr/local/include/ among your header search path.
 (See the Xcode target's build info to add this.)

-If you want full-text searching, you will also need to install Tokyo Distopia.
+If you want full-text searching, you will also need to install Tokyo Dystopia.
 If you do not want full-text searching, leave out BNRTCIndexManager.

 Now just add the classes in the BNRPersistence directory into your project.
 (If you copy them, you won't get the new version when you update your git repository.
 This may be exactly what you want, but these are pretty immature, so I would suggest that you link to them instead.)